Asutosh11/online-apk-compiler/README.md

 ```

 ### How to install and run on mac and windows systems?
-Use Docker to install and run the web app
+Use Docker to install and run the web app.
+The Dockerfile is in the project root folder.

 <a href = "https://docs.docker.com/engine/install/">Install Docker from here</a>